rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 # Wallets and Keys and UTXOs

 Bitcoin is unlike any money that has ever existed.
- It is also unlike any technology that has ever existed.
+ It is also unlike any technology or network.

-Bitcoin is unlike *anything* that has ever existed.
+Bitcoin is unlike *anything* that has *ever* existed.

 This means that any attempt at explaining Bitcoin will either rely on sloppy metaphors, or technical terms.
+ Yet proper custody requires a true understanding of Bitcoin, how it works, and the novel ways you can custody your own Bitcoin.

-In reality, there are no actual coins.
+In reality, there are no actual coins to custody.
  Bitcoin is pure information.
-Information copied over and over.
+Information copied publicly in an immutable ledger.
  Everyone can have a copy of the ledger, and everyone can validate that their copy is correct.

-But because Bitcoin is money,
+And because Bitcoin is money,
  there are many traditional metaphors
- (such as wallets, coins, and addresses), that can be useful and at the same time will lead to a great deal of confusion.
+ (such as wallets, coins, and addresses), that can be useful but at the same time may still lead to a great deal of confusion.

-We will describe these metaphors and attempt to demystify them, and then discuss the more accurate technical concepts necessary for understanding the truth of Bitcoin.
+We will describe these metaphors and attempt to demystify them, and then discuss the more accurate technical concepts necessary for understanding the truth of Bitcoin and what it really means to custody.

 ## Wallets